seivan/UIBezierPathPort/README.md

 ###Contact

 If you end up using UIBezierPathPort in a project, I'd love to hear about it.

 email: [seivan.heidari@icloud.com](mailto:seivan.heidari@icloud.com)
 twitter: [@seivanheidari](https://twitter.com/seivanheidari)

 ***

+### Credit
+[Sean Heber](http://twitter.com/BigZaphod) for the Chameleon project - We have different implementations but the idea is the same.

 ### License